-The urBeats have a simple but sleek in-ear design.
+The Beats urBeats have a simple but sleek in-ear design.
 They have flat cables and small earbuds that do not protrude much when in your ears.
 The inline controls and the ear buds look good, but the plastic used for their design feels a bit cheap upon closer inspection.
 They won't stick out in a crowd, especially, the gray and black color variation but the understated design will work for most.

-These headphones have the typical in-ear fit.
+The Beats urBeats earphones have the typical in-ear fit.
 You will experience the same inconvenience in comfort if you don't find in-ear models comfortable.
 However, they do come with different sized tips to help listeners find a better fit.
 They're also incredibly lightweight and won't be a problem for those who regularly use in-ear headphones.

-The urBeat's control scheme is simple and well-designed.
+The Beats urBeat's control scheme is simple and well-designed.
 They deliver call/music, track skipping, and volume controls.
 The buttons have a good feedback.
 Sadly they're relatively flat and a little cramped which makes them a less easy to distinguish by feel alone.
 However, you quickly get accustomed to it.

-The urBeats are extremely portable headphones.
+The Beats urBeats are extremely portable headphones.
 They comfortably fit into most pockets purses or bags which makes them easy to carry around on your person.
 There's no ideal way to fold them into their most compact format, but the cable is not too long or thick, and the ear buds are quite small, which doesn't take much space.

-Comes with a unique pouch that protects the headphones and doesn't add too much bulk allowing it to conveniently fit into a pocket.
+The urBeats come with a unique pouch that protects the headphones and doesn't add too much bulk allowing it to conveniently fit into a pocket.
 However, the case does not shield the headphones from hard falls or water damage.
 The case also opens with a squeeze which is stylish but may cause some of the headphones accessories fall out inadvertently.

 Poor Treble Range performance.
 The overall performance is underemphasized consistently by about 5dB.
 Considering the excess bass that these in-ears produce, the lack of high frequency emphasis makes these headphones exceptionally dark sounding.

 Decent isolation.
 Although these headphones isolate passively, they perform on par with some active noise cancelling headphones.
 They achieve about 7dB of isolation in the Bass Range, which is very good for passive isolation.
-In the Mid and Treble Ranges the amount of isolation achieved is very good.
+In the mid and treble ranges, the amount of isolation achieved is very good.